BenSturgeon/rl-mech-interp/notes/Masters thesis in rl interpretability.md

 - [x] Complete the feature visualisation of the CNN SAE layers.
 - [ ] Replicate whether it's possible to find these directional channels in the network.
 	- [ ] This will involve setting up scenarios where the next key is around a little corner in different orientations and see if there is a specific layer that activates more significantly in each case.
-- [ ] Replicate whether the SAEs are actually as monosemantic as the raw layers.
+- [x] Replicate whether the SAEs are actually as monosemantic as the raw layers.
-	- [ ] This will involve just running the feature vis and seeing if the layers are significantly more interpretable in the SAE case.
+	- [x] This will involve just running the feature vis and seeing if the layers are significantly more interpretable in the SAE case.
 I will also need to double check the paper to see exactly how they reach this result.
-- [ ] Do feature visualisation on small patches of the channel instead
+- [x] Do feature visualisation on small patches of the channel instead
 - [ ] Do an environment dataset image sampling of strongest activating channels in the SAE
-	- [ ] Do this with patches
+	- [x] Do this with patches
 	- [ ] Do this with whole images
+- [ ] Identify specific things that each SAE channel is responsible for
+	- [ ] Different directions that need to be taken
+	- [ ] different entities to be pursued
+	- [ ] Explore activation combinations